Emma Frances Baker1

 The long years rise before me cold and grey,

-It seems all of her children died young, perhaps giving rise to the suggestion that she died childless.2
+Both of her children died young, perhaps giving rise to the suggestion that she died childless.4

 A year after Emma died, her widower William published a book of her poems - 'Colonial Poems' - in London.
-In a preface, he describes her as "a pious, gentle and thoughtful spirit".8
+In a preface, he describes her as "a pious, gentle and thoughtful spirit" and reports that she "expressed a wish that her fugitive and scattered verses, some of which had appeared in Australian Periodicals under the signature 'Frances', should be collected and presented in a permanent form to her parents and others whom she had loved".18

 - [S864] E-mails from Carole Knight Baker to Tim Hill, 2015- 'Re: WAYTE families query' - 10 March 2015 at 14:49.